Mailing Address: DOA, Bureau of Petroleum Inspection, 3125 Conner Blvd. Lab 1, Mail Stop L29 Tallahassee, FL 32399-1650

 As usual, the pro-ethanol lobbying groups are one step ahead of the public.

-They've already started a massive campaign to stop HB4013 and SB 238.
+They embarked on a massive campaign to stop HB4013 and SB 238.

 Once again we must reinforce that when E10 gas blend is fresh and of high quality (meets ASTM standards) most modern engines can run on E10 with only minor inconveniences (lower energy- decreased mpg and efficiency, short shelf life).